 1. Rent Your Goats for Brush Removal

 Goats love nothing more than a brush buffet.
-Operating a goat rental business lets goats get paid to eat.
+Operating a goat rental business lets goats get paid money to eat.
 Golf courses, parks and recreation departments, colleges and other large landowners often rent goats for brush removal.
 The price—and number of goats required—varies with the size of the project.
 You’ll need goats, a trailer to haul them to jobsites and portable electric fencing.
 Some goat herders also place livestock guardian dogs with their herds to protect the goats overnight.
 You can start a solo business or purchase a franchise from companies such as Rent A Goat and Rent a Ruminant.

 2. Make Goat’s Milk Soap